epmanu185/Alfido_tech_project/README.md

 - What is the overall temperature trend?
 - What is the precipitation pattern?
 - What is the wind speed trend?
+2. **Uber data**
+- what is the common user behaviour?
+- which driver brought the most income?
+- what is the most opted route?
+- which is the area of high demand?

 ### Data analysis